 Windows 10, by default, displays the time and date on the right side of the taskbar like every other version of Windows previously has.
 It displays the usual forward slashes between double-digit numbers for the date and a 12-hour format for the time.
 There’s nothing inherently wrong with that, of course, but not everyone likes their time in a 12-hour format.
 For some, you may have a 24-hour clock in the taskbar for some reason and you may want to switch back to a 12-hour clock.
-Windows 10 lets you change between the 24-Hour & 12-Hour clock without resorting to any hacks or third-party mods.
+Windows 10 lets you change between the 24-Hour and 12-Hour clock time formats on Windows 10 without resorting to any hacks or third-party mods.

 - Launch the Windows 10 Settings app and navigate to Time & Language > Region.
 Alternatively, you can just right-click on the date and time in the taskbar and select Adjust date/time.
 From here, click on Region in the left column.

 - Under the Regional formatting header on the right, select Change data formats.

 - Select your desired date format from the drop-down menu under the Short date.